[Developers]

 A person hiding in a back room during a home invasion cannot make a voice call.
 A deaf caller reporting a gas leak should not have to wait for a relay service.
 A student in a school lockdown scenario needs to reach 911 discreetly.
 Text-to-911 exists because emergencies do not always allow for spoken communication, and the system needs to be ready for that.

-The Text-to-911 module provides an enterprise SMS platform optimized for emergency communications with sub-second message delivery, conversation threading, typing indicators, and automatic status updates.
+The Text-to-911 module provides an enterprise SMS platform optimised for emergency communications with sub-second message delivery, conversation threading, typing indicators, and automatic status updates.
 The dispatcher interface is designed to feel intuitive under stress, mirroring familiar messaging patterns while integrating fully with the CAD dispatch workflow.
 Full photo and video attachment support gives dispatchers visual evidence from the scene.
 AI-powered translation across more than 100 languages ensures no caller is turned away because of language.

 Key Features#